 Scars

 The incision is usually placed within the eyelid crease, which helps keep it in a less noticeable location as healing progresses.
 Scar appearance varies between patients, and changes in colour and texture can continue over time.
-In some cases, scars can become thicker or more noticeable.
+In some cases, scars can become thicker or more noticeable, and patients wanting to address an existing scar may also discuss scar removal as part of their broader care.

 Eye Comfort And Dry Eye

-Dry eye and irritation are important considerations.
+Dry eyes and irritation are important considerations.
 Upper blepharoplasty can temporarily affect eyelid closure and tear film distribution during healing, so it is important to discuss any current eye symptoms before surgery.

 Anaesthetic And Surgical Setting